lopezrj/lopezrj.github.io/_posts/2018-09-09-share-data-statistician.markdown

 ---
 layout: post
-title:  "Share Data with statisticians"
+title:  "2.
+Share Data with statisticians"
 date:   2018-09-09 12:57:27
 categories: r
-tags: r
+tags: [data science]
 ---

 How to share data with a statistician